 This enraged Hiranyakashipu.
 Since then, the king has ordered his sister Holika to burn the prince on the night of the complete moon.
 From getting the blessing of God Vishnu, Prahlada was unscathed, while Holika was burned into ashes.
 When the prince walked out of the hearth, people sprinkled him with colorful water to precisely praise goodness and hatred of evil.

 Traditions of Nepal Holi Festival

-Different from Indian Holi rituals, Holi Festival in Nepal features a special ceremony for erecting a wood pole.
-On today, Nepali women dress in beautiful Sari with auspicious things in hand, then revolve around the pole to wish for blessings.
-Durbar Square and therefore the surrounding streets become a sea of waters, colors, and music. and you will have the prospect to ascertain the foremost prestigious singers working on the stage.
-On the eighth day, the festival involves an end with a Holi bonfire.
+Unlike Indian Holi rituals, the Holi Festival in Nepal features a special ceremony for erecting a wood pole.
+Today, Nepali women dress in beautiful Sari with auspicious things in hand, then revolve around the pole to wish for blessings.
+Durbar Square and the surrounding streets become a sea of water, colors, and music.
+You can ascertain the foremost prestigious singers working on the stage.
+On the eighth day, the festival ends with a Holi bonfire.

 Holi: The Season of Bloom

 Everyone gets excited about the Holi season.
 Traditionally, Holi was celebrated as Spring came.
 Holi is also the best festival of the Spring season in Nepal.
 The spring season is the best reason, especially for the farmers.
 Since spring starts after the end of the winter season so, the environment also gets very exciting.

 Forest comes with red rhododendrons, and the weather conditions remain fine this season.
 Framers celebrate Holi as their harvested plants start to grow.
 Nature also wears its finest and new clothes during the spring season.